sciZer0/7/v/README.md

 with kings (founders), top servants (top developers/validators/miners) and really rightless people (users)

-— saying it is totally okay as it is now, or at best declaring the improvement of democracy in the future.
+— saying that it is totally okay as it is now, or at best declaring the improvement of democracy in the future.

 The whole thing is that – we can see this below – only a highly-democratic blockchain is able to be highly-efficient, remaining highly-decentralized and highly-sustainable.